Hank Borowy: Major league career

 On October 3, 1945, the Detroit Tigers and Cubs met in the World Series for the fourth time.
 In the opener Borowy pitched a six-hit, 9–0 shutout.
 He lost the fifth game, and then came back to win the sixth with four scoreless relief innings.
 Borowy started the final game on one day's rest but gave up hits to the first three batters before leaving.
 He took the loss and the Tigers won the Series.
 Before the 2016 World Series, Borowy was the last Chicago Cubs pitcher to win a World Series game.

 Borowy is the fourth and last pitcher to hit two doubles in the same inning, on May 5, 1946 (the previous three were Fred Goldsmith, Joe Wood, and Ted Lyons).

 For the remainder of Borowy's career, he was plagued by finger blisters and a chronic sore shoulder.
 Just prior to Borowy's retirement, he delivered one of the worst pitching performances ever seen in big league baseball.
 Playing against the St. Louis Browns on August 18, Borowy was called upon to pitch in the bottom of the seventh inning, with the game tied at 9-all.
 Borowy faced nine batters, and was unable to record an out, giving up four singles, four walks, and a three-run home run, before being pulled from the game by Tigers manager Red Rolfe.
 No other pitcher has faced nine batters in a game and not managed an out.
 He pitched his final game on September 14, 1951.

 Death

-Borowy was a longtime resident of Brick Township, New Jersey, where he died on August 23, 2004, at age of 88.
+Borowy was a longtime resident of Brick Township, New Jersey, where he died on August 23, 2004, aged 88.